apcarpenter7/d3RidgeRegression/README.md

+# Ridge Regression

-This repository shows an example of ridge regression visualized with D3.js
+## This repository shows an example of ridge regression visualized with D3.js